exonum/exonum-doc/src/advanced/consensus/requests.md

 - The node has a corresponding proposal.
 - The node has all transactions of this proposal.
-- If the node indicated `lock_round` in the message, it has a +2/3 `Prevote` for this proposal in the specified round.
+- If the node indicated `lock_round` in the message, it has a +2/3 `Prevote` messages for this proposal in the specified round.

 ### `Precommit`

 - The node has a corresponding proposal.
 - The node has all transactions of this proposal.
-- The node has +2/3 `Prevote` for this proposal in the corresponding round.
+- The node has +2/3 `Prevote` messages for this proposal in the corresponding round.

 ### `Connect`